knaranjo18/graphics_SpellFire/README.md

 		- Add option to change mouse sensitivity
 		- Add option to change brightness
 		- Add option to change sound volume
+	- Add a way to save options locally (Maybe read a file, if empty use default values)

 - **Story**
 	- Add plot